aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

    [ PASS    ] 0x1::bit_vector_tests::index_bit_out_of_bounds
    [ PASS    ] 0x1::vector_tests::append_respects_order_empty_lhs
    ```
+5. Run the following command to obtain more detailed coverage information: `aptos move coverage`
-   Or pass the module name to the `--module` option, for example:
+6. Optionally, isolate the results to a module by passing its name to the `--module` option, for example:
    ```bash
    $ aptos move coverage bytecode --module signer
    // Move bytecode v6